vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Set-VCFCredentialAutoRotatePolicy.md

 ### -resourceType

 The type of the resource for which the credential auto rotate policy is to be set.
-One amoung: VCENTER, PSC, ESXI, BACKUP, NSXT_MANAGER, NSXT_EDGE, VRSLCM, WSA, VROPS, VRLI, VRA.
+One of: VCENTER, PSC, ESXI, BACKUP, NSXT_MANAGER, NSXT_EDGE, VRSLCM, WSA, VROPS, VRLI, VRA.

 ```yaml
 Type: String